Mark Matthews (lacrosse): MLL career

 Matthews was drafted in the first round of the 2012 Major League Lacrosse draft by the Denver Outlaws, where he scored 19 goals in 9 games.
 In 2013, he joined the New York Lizards, where he had 11 goals in 8 games.
 He switched teams again for the 2014 season, this time to the Rochester Rattlers.
 In his two years there, he played in 8 games and scored 17 goals.
 In 2016, for the Atlanta Blaze, Matthews has his career high goals with 23.
 He stayed with the Blaze for the 2017 season, where he had 13 goals in 6 games.
 In 2018, Matthews joined the Ohio Machine, but only participated in 2 games for them.

+Personal

+Outside of lacrosse, Matthews works as a real estate agent in the Durham region.